ghall15/fiscalhistory/webpage/american_revolution.rst

 How is Britian going to pay off such an enormous debt?

-    * Is the purpose of the colonies to serve the mother country?
+    * Is not the purpose of the colonies to serve the mother country?

     * The colonists do not see why their tax dollars should go to pay for European wars.

+Thus, thirteen colonies formed a confederation in rebellion.

 How does one finance a revolution?